 Dental service organizations contract with dental practises to provide business management and support services, including non-clinical operations.
 This helps dentists to maximize their practise from a clinical perspective while relying on the DSO to handle the “business side” of their operations through professional office management.
 Not to be confused with dental group practises, which are simply groups of dentists with ownership stakes in the practise, DSOs position themselves as supporting the work of dentists by managing billing, IT, marketing, human resources, payroll, accounting, and purchasing decisions.
 Depending on the state they operate within, DSOs may acquire a dentist’s practise outright or provide contracted services through an independent entity.

 Assuming various approaches and operating philosophies, DSOs:

-- acquire existing practices and build a new office;
+- acquire existing practises and build a new office;

-- acquire existing dental practices and rebrand them by changing the name and renovating the office;
+- acquire existing dental practises and rebrand them by changing the name and renovating the office;

-- convert practices to a common electronic dental and administrative record system; and/or
+- convert practises to a common electronic dental and administrative record system; and/or

-- create branded dental practices “de novo” (as new practices) using a staffing model of employed clinicians and associates.
+- create branded dental practises “de novo” (as new practises) using a staffing model of employed clinicians and associates.

-Each DSO is considered a private corporation and some of them have private equity investors, similar to physician management/practice organizations.
+Each DSO is considered a private corporation and some of them have private equity investors, similar to physician management/practise organizations.
 In some cases, affiliated dentists are partial owners; in others, they are members of a separate PC.
-These PCs are generally divested of the practices physical/real property assets while retaining ownership of the patient portfolio, their dental records, and the goodwill created by the practices in local communities.
+These PCs are generally divested of the practises physical/real property assets while retaining ownership of the patient portfolio, their dental records, and the goodwill created by the practises in local communities.